ForksTwo/ForksTwo/README.md

 Unlike other most Pony Town players who use github for their accounts, I actually want to plan a very awesome game but I suck at coding and I'm only good with Scratch and all that

 Oh yeah im a big lostwave enthusiast.
-If you love lostwave and play pt then you can always hang out with me and my broski @MrHappyNSad
+If you love lostwave and play pt then you can always hang out with me and @MrHappyNSad :)

 ### Where to find me in Pony Town!!!! :D
   You can find me on the following marked plots on the Pony Town safe server map: